Anyone who has been paying attention will note that large-scale nature-related disasters are increasing.

 This shift did more than merely becloud the promises of nonstop bumper crops underpinned by the agricultural miracles of the 1960s.
 It exacted steep costs in terms of economic losses, injuries and deaths.
 And statistics show that this troubling trend has continued to get worse, particularly since the end of the 1980s.

-Within the United States, for example, the Federal Emergency Management Agency reports that in the 37 years between 1953 and 1989, an average of 23 major disasters were declared per year.
+Within the United States, for example, the Federal Emergency Management Agency (fema) reports that in the 37 years between 1953 and 1989, an average of 23 major disasters were declared per year.
 In the 1990s, that average nearly doubled—to 42.

 Then, the decade that followed, from 2000 to 2009—besides seeing that annual figure leap up yet again, to 56—brought some of the most destructive natural disasters in recorded history across the globe!
 Earthquakes alone killed more than 780,000 people and affected more than 2 billion others.
 Globally, the number of catastrophic events more than doubled since the 1980s, the Center for Research on Epidemiology of Disasters said in January 2010.

 Insurance companies and meteorologists generally accept that the weather is becoming progressively more unstable.
 Human efforts to improve farming methods, forecast and even manipulate the weather have redoubled.
-Yet, in the end, these efforts are of no avail.
+But in the end, these efforts are of no avail.

 What is going on here?
 Is it all just an accident of nature?